 The pitcher is one of the most critical positions in the baseball game.
 He is the one who starts moving the ball in every game.
 He is the one who throws the ball to the batter so that the batter can hit the ball.
 A pitcher needs to be highly skillful because the main intention of the pitcher is to ball in a way so that the batter can’t able to hit it.
 Besides, the pitcher also tries to retrieve the ball if the ball is hit so that he can out the runner.

 The catcher stays behind the batter who stays on the home plate.
-Most of the time, the catcher is a team leader as he is the one who keeps tracks of everything happening in the game.
+Most of the time, the catcher is a team leader as he is the one who keeps track of everything happening in the game.
 He communicates with the pitcher and sends the signal to him to the ball in a way so that the batter becomes unable to catch it.
 He also catches the ball if the batter misses the ball.
 Moreover, he is considered as the last line of defense.
-That is because when a runner head to toward home plate, it is the job of the catcher out him.
+That is because when a runner heads toward the home plate, it is the job of the catcher out him.

 3. First Baseman

 The first baseman is also important as like as the catcher as he sees a lot of action in the game from his position.
 He is the one who sees the batter when he headed in his way for running.
-He is also responsible for the retrieving the ball or fielding of the ball which hit toward the first base.
+He is also responsible for retrieving the ball or fielding of the ball which hit toward the first base.
 He is also responsible for catching the ball which is thrown to the first base by the other players.
-He needs to work with the pitcher to keep the first base runner for obtaining second base.
+He needs to work with the pitcher to keep the first base runner for obtaining the second base.

 4. Second Baseman

-As like as the first baseman, the work of the second baseman is to field the balls at the second base.
+As the first baseman, the work of the second baseman is to field the balls at the second base.
 He tries to make the runner out by tagging the runner, touching the second base, or throwing the ball to someone who can make the runner out.